 The ALU School of Business is pioneering a fresh approach to business education, tailored to the needs of a rising Africa.
 Our vision is to serve as a catalyst for prosperity in Africa by developing African business leaders and entrepreneurs to help make this century The African Century.

 Through innovative teaching methods and learning in real-time, we combine a world-class business education and signature V^3 leadership training with the practical experience of doing business in Africa.
 Our aim?
 To help you develop the skills and network to succeed as a pan-African business leader.

 The ALU School of Business (ALUSB) is a part of African Leadership University (ALU), which is accredited by the Higher Education Council of Rwanda and is located in the heart of the Rwandan capital Kigali, at Kigali Heights.
 The ALUSB MBA degree is awarded by African Leadership University.

-ALUSB launched its first MBA class in 2016 and looks forward to graduating its first class in 2018.
+ALUSB launched its first MBA class in 2016 and graduated its first class in July 2018.

 Welcome Letter from our Founder

 This is Africa’s century, but Africa needs us to achieve its full potential.
 The private sector will play a key role: maximising current opportunities and unearthing new areas of growth.
 The ALU School of Business is preparing the global leaders needed to help create this change.

 Africa has been through various generations of leadership: the independence era, the era of political instability, and the current era of (relative) political stability.
 Africa’s next era must be one of economic growth and poverty alleviation in order to truly unleash Africa’s potential.
 One of our key tasks this century as African changemakers will be creating one billion jobs.
 This is essential as Africa’s population grows to have the largest proportion of working age people in the world.
 These jobs will not come from government alone, they will need to come from the private sector and from entrepreneurship.